 Laughing, the woman shook her head and grinned up at him.
-The top of her head barely reaching his chin, which put her around the same height as his guardian, just with paler skin and more muscle.
+The top of her head barely reached his chin, which put her around the same height as his guardian, just with paler skin and more muscle.
 “Why, of course not.
-You’ll travel in the wagon alongside our gear.
-We’ll be heading south, for the most part, just our little group…”
+You shall travel in the wagon alongside our gear.
+We will be heading south, for the most part, just our little group…”

 The longer she spoke, the easier it was to pick up the nuances that came with her accent.
 Beneath the similar smooth and rolling coastal tone of his old roommate was something else.
 He wanted to ask if she’d been born outside of Demarn, but he rather doubted she’d comply in answering such an intimate query.

 “…until we reach Toptower, anyway.
-That’s where we’ll meet up with the rather non-magical troops and go on to the main camp.”
+That is where we will meet up with the rather non-magical troops and go on to the main camp.”
 The smile she gave him had a slight malicious tilt to it.
 “Horseback all the way, yes?”

 “Really?”
 Everything he’d ever heard about hounds hadn’t given him any cause to believe they were at all thoughtful.
 Even the guardians tended to paint them as cruel and calculating beings who couldn’t be believed.
 “Thank you.”

 Grunting, she shrugged.
 “Do not mistake this for being soft.
-I am tasked with fetching a spellster and getting you to the camp in one piece is my priority.
+I am tasked with fetching a spellster.
+Getting you to the camp in one piece is my priority.
 It just simply wouldn’t be prudent to let one of the king’s elite weapons become damaged before they can be used.”

 Weapon?
 He was more than that and he would prove it once they reached the army camp.
 His magic would be used for more than the death of an enemy.
 He’d heal those who should’ve died so they could return to their families, even if he couldn’t.

 Dylan turned at his guardian’s cry to find Tricia racing across the courtyard.
-She wasn’t meant to be here.
-Only the guards and the hound’s retinue were supposed to be here.
+She wasn’t meant to be here, only the guards and the hound’s retinue.

 “Guardian,” the hound said, placing a hand on the older woman’s shoulder.
-“I understand that your people often form attachments to your charges, but there are certain stipulations of your creed that require you to leave at once, are there not?”
+“I understand that your people often form attachments to your charges, but there are certain stipulations of your creed that require you to leave at once, yes?”

 There was.
-Winning the brawl, being leashed, all of meant his life was longer her concern.
+Winning the brawl, being leashed, all of it meant his life was no longer her concern.
 He truly belonged to the king now, part of his army.
-Any ties he once had were to be severed.
+Any ties he’d once had were to be severed.